bonitasoft/bonita-continuous-delivery-doc/md/livingapp_buid_and_deploy.md

 ```
 $ bcd -y -s <path/to/scenario> livingapp build -p <path/to/bonita/repository> deploy
 ```
 This command will first build the Bonita repository.
 The output of the build is a zip file, located in a folder _target_ created by the builder.
 This zip file corresponds to the _Application Archive_ used by the deployer.
-It contains all the resources of the input repository, built.
+It contains all the resources built from the input repository.
 In a second time, the deployer deploys all those resources on the running Bonita platform.

 ## Build and select what to deploy

-Sometimes, you may need to perform some actions between the build and the deploy .
+Sometimes, you may need to perform some actions between the build and the deploy.
 You may want to deploy only a sub part of the repository that has been built, or add some external resources in the application archive to deploy.
 Here are some hints on how to do it.
 The idea is always the same:

- - **Build** a Bonita repository with BDC
+ - **Build** a Bonita repository with BCD
  - **Update** the application archive created by the builder
  - **Deploy** the updated application archive